 Dahlia Ferlito earned a Master’s of Public Health degree at California State University, Northridge.
 Ms. Ferlito has extensive experience working in the field of HIV/AIDS and substance abuse in nonprofit and research settings including Cambridge Cares About AIDS, Asian Pacific Health Care Venture, the Los Angeles Gay and Lesbian Center and Friends Research Institute.
 Ms. Ferlito has coordinated comprehensive HIV and STD prevention programs that involved sexual education, street outreach, HIV test counseling, Comprehensive Risk Counseling Services, Motivational Interviewing, and HIV Health Education/Risk Reduction.
 She is a certified HIV Testing Counselor, Family Planning Counselor, and Reproductive Health Counselor.
-She is a member of the Los Angeles County Commission on HIV and the County of Los Angeles Testing, Linkage to Care Plus Treatment Workgroup, CHIPTS CAB, and works in the City of Los Angeles AIDS Coordinator’s Office.
+She is a member of the County of Los Angeles Testing, Linkage to Care Plus Treatment Workgroup, CHIPTS CAB, and works in the City of Los Angeles AIDS Coordinator’s Office.

 Nikki Rachal earned a bachelor’s degree in Human Services Counseling from the University of Nevada, Las Vegas with a minor in Marriage and Family Therapy.
 She has over 10 years experience working with the HIV/AIDS population.
 Ms. Rachal has worked as a Treatment Education Specialist with APLA since May of 2012, although she interned for APLA in their Client Services department for a year prior to the completion of her undergraduate degree.
 Ms. Rachal facilitates Project Rise, a culturally-tailored behavioral modification intervention, by using motivational interviewing to address cultural barriers that affect adherence.
 Ms. Rachal also implements EBAN II, an evidence-based HIV risk reduction intervention for serodiscorant, heterosexual African American couples that have a high risk conditions while aiming to deepen the understanding of how to best help African American couples enhance their health.